SohayebRa/React-Training/README.md

-# These are some exercises done with React
+# Some exercises done with React

 ### Exercise 01